 PANELLED DOORS:

 Panelled doors are very traditional and feature an outer frame with flat, raised or sunken panels to give the design.
-This type of door is named after how many panels the door has so doors with 2 panels are known as 2-panel doors.
+This type of door is named after how many panels the door has.
+For example, doors with 2 panels are known as 2-panel doors.
 Making this distinction is helpful for matching new doors to the same design as existing internal doors.
 Above is a range of examples of 2, 4, and 6 panelled doors.

 PART L DOORS:

 Part L-compliant doors comply with the building regulations in approved UK documents relating to the conservation of fuel and power.
 It details how thermally efficient a door must be and most new build external doors have to meet these regulations.
-However, they may be chosen by homeowners of their own accord as they will make the whole home more environmentally friendly.
+If sustainability is important to you as a homeowner, they will make the whole home more environmentally friendly.

 PRE-FINISHED DOORS:

-Pre-finished doors have been factory treated during manufacturing so that they are ready for a hassle-free installation once delivered.
-Often pre-finished doors have holes for handles and hinges that have been factory cut so for consistency across all internal doors, pre-finished doors are the ones to opt for.
+Pre-finished doors have been factory treated during manufacturing so that you can install them easily.
+Often, pre-finished doors have holes for handles and hinges that have been pre-cut by the factory.
+For consistency across all internal doors, pre-finished doors are the ones to opt for.

 ROOM DIVIDERS: